About this product

 The Astronomik UHC is THE filter for visual observing.

-Though the second window for the H-alpha-line is not intended for visual observing, it is important when the filter is used with an imaging camera.
+Though the second window for the H-alpha-line is not intended for visual observation, it is important when the filter is used with an imaging camera.

 All scattered light from other wavelengths, including most artificial light pollution, is filtered out.
 This reveals a wealth of detail when observing gas nebulae and planetary nebulae.